pgonzbecer/openMathChat/README.md

-Here is a meteor.com deploy:  This one is a bit old.
+Here is a meteor.com deploy:  This one is a bit old:
      1. A sample:  http://openmathcommunity1.meteor.com/
      2. Telescope Docs:  https://telescope.readme.io/docs